gchlol/moodle-mod_certificate/type/Portfolio/template/readme.md

 * While developing a portfolio dummy data can be populated for the sections be appending `&debug` to the PDF output url.

 ## Using The Templates
-1. Create a new directory within `mod/certificate/type/` following the `portfolio_<acronym>` identifier pattern. e.g. `portfolio_gch` for Gold Coast Health.
+1. Create a new directory within `mod/certificate/type/` or your repository location if using, following the `portfolio_<acronym>` identifier pattern. e.g. `portfolio_gch` for Gold Coast Health.
-2. Copy both `certificate.php` and `portfolio_output.php` from this directory to your newly created directory.
+2. Copy the contents of this folder to your newly created directory, making sure to include the `lang` folder.
 3. Run a find and replace in both files to replace `portfolio_temp` with your identifier which should match the directory name. e.g. `portfolio_gch`.
-4. Add new language strings to `mod/certificate/lang/en/certificate.php` for your portfolio:
+4. Customise the language strings in `lang/en_local/certificate.php` to your requirements.
-   1. Type string to determine the name displayed in the templates list. e.g. `typeportfolio_gch`.
-   2. Main language keys block.
-This can be copied from an existing portfolio type which can be found under a comment like such; `type/portfolio_gch`.
-Be sure to change the identifier in the language keys to match yours.

 ## Implementation
 1. Add a new Certificate module on a course and select the Certificate Type option under Design Options that matches your type language string.